Tutorial: Publishing additional services for printing

 Updating the layout templates folder if you registered it with ArcGIS Server

 If you registered your layout templates folder with the server, this means the server can see your layouts.
-Simply make updates to the MXDs in the folder and your new layouts will be immediately available.
+If you make updates to the MXDs in the folder, your modified layouts will be immediately available.
+If you add a new layout to the templates folder, you will need to restart the printing service before you can access and use the layout.

 Updating the layout templates folder if you did not register it with ArcGIS Server